Logbooks provide long forgotten details!

 As well as a simple data storage, your dive log can serve as a diving journal.
 You might want to record memories of a dive, the equipment you used and what you experienced with your dive buddy on that dive.

 When you achieve a milestone such as 50, 100 or 500 dives, get your buddy to sign and witness the achieved number.
-This is a personal thing and later down the line you will look back and remember these events; hopefully with a smile on your face!
+This is a personal thing and later down the line, you will look back and remember these events; hopefully with a smile on your face!

-Record sightings of differentt marine species.
+Record sightings of different marine species.
 Use your logbook to record where, when and what you saw.
 You can record your dive buddies name or group you were with.
 Sometimes dive buddies become life-long friends.
 Many divers collect dive centre stamps, stickers and photos.
 Friends are made, new dive buddies are met, names and phone numbers are exchanged and often recorded in the logbook.
 Scuba diving is a social sport and photos are often shared on social media.
 Record your dive details and you might want to match faces to names that are recorded in your logbook.

 Logbooks are personal;

 A logbook is your logbook and it is a personal item which contains personal details.
 It delivers a story about you and your diving.
 Your dive buddies or group, personal thoughts and if you enjoyed the experience or not?
-Thoughts and personal information is often stored here and it makes great reading in a few years time.
+Thoughts and personal information are often stored here and it makes great reading in a few years time.

 Your logbook is also a development tool;